MuhammadMoustafa/startdomain/README.md

 # startdomain

-A django package to create an app aligns with Django API Domains
+A django app to create apps aligned with [Django API Domains](https://phalt.github.io/django-api-domains/)

+## Usage

+1- Install the library

+    poetry add startdomain
+    or:
+    pip install startdomain

+2- add the app to your settings.py

+    INSTALLED_APPS = [
+        ...
+        'startdomain',
+        ...
+    ]

+3- run the following command

+    python manage.py startdomain <some_app>